ionides/531w25/index.md

 * [Introductory notes](greatlakes/index.html) for using our class account on the greatlakes cluster.
 This is optional but may be helpful for your final project.

-* If you are already familiar with using R on Great Lakes, all you need to know is the class account: ```stats531w24_class```.
+* If you are already familiar with using R on Great Lakes, all you need to know is the class account: ```datasci531w25_class```.

 * You are expected to use our class account only for computations related to DATASCI/STATS 531.

 * Please share knowledge about cluster computing between group members, and/or on piazza, to help everyone who wants to learn these skills.

-* Cluster-related questions can also be emailed to arc-support@umich.edu.
+* Cluster-related questions can also be emailed to the U-M Information and Technology Services helpdesk, help@umich.edu

 ---------

--->